Reinstalling a Becker Mexico cassette in a 1979 450SE

 Becker 868 Operation Instructions

-In Australia, the 560 models were standard with a Becker 868 Mexico CD Player.
+In Australia, the 560 models were standard with a Becker 868 or later 874 Mexico CD Player.
 This doesn’t sound like much of a deal in 2022, but back in the mid 80s this was a huge deal.
 Should you have wanted to upgrade your 300SE or 420SEL from the standard Becker Cassette player to the CD, you would have paid more than $2,000 extra in 1990.
 This is almost $4,500 in todays money.

 Planning Becker radio installs